 - DoubleTap: In 2006, SRAM launched DoubleTap, allowing riders to shift a derailleur in both directions using a single shifter paddle.

-- 1X Drivetrains: In 2012, SRAM introduced their 1X (pronounced “one-by”) drivetrain, eliminating the front derailleur and simplifying the shifting system.
+- 1X Drivetrains: In 2012, SRAM introduced its 1X (pronounced “one-by”) drivetrain, eliminating the front derailleur and simplifying the shifting system.
 This technology was a significant breakthrough in simplicity, weight savings, and chain retention, becoming a standard on mountain bikes.

 - Wireless Electronic Shifting (eTap): In 2015, SRAM launched its eTap wireless electronic shifting system, which uses a wireless signal to shift gears instead of a mechanical cable.
 This technology eliminates the need for cable routing.